nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 In case original backup encryption and signing key is lost additional parameters can be specified to skip decryption and/or signature verification.
 Use `-P` command line switch when backup archive is already decrypted externally and `-N` switch to skip checking archive signature.

-If a backup is restored on a new uninitialized (the initial configuration hasn't been completed) central server, the central server's gpg key must be manually created before restoring the backup:
+If a backup is restored on a new uninitialized (the initial configuration hasn't been completed) Central Server, the Central Server's gpg key must be manually created before restoring the backup:
 ```bash
 /usr/share/xroad/scripts/generate_gpg_keypair.sh /etc/xroad/gpghome <instance_ID>
 ```

-If it is absolutely necessary to restore the system from a backup made on a different central server, the forced mode of the restore command can be used with the –F option.
+If it is absolutely necessary to restore the system from a backup made on a different Central Server, the forced mode of the restore command can be used with the –F option.
 For example:
 ```bash
 /usr/share/xroad/scripts/restore_xroad_center_configuration.sh -F -P -f /var/lib/xroad/backup/conf_backup_20230515-114736.tar
 ```

-In case backup archives were encrypted they have to be first unencrypted in external safe environment and then securely transported to central server filesystem.
+In case backup archives were encrypted they have to be first unencrypted in external safe environment and then securely transported to Central Server filesystem.

 It is possible to restore the configuration while skipping the database restoration by appending the -S switch, e.g.
 ```bash